JoshuaBernal/Digital-Business-Card/README.md

 # DIGITAL BUSINESS CARD

-This is a personal project created with the help of the HTML/CSS Course in Scrimba.com.
+This is a simple personal project created with the help of the HTML/CSS Course in <a href="scrimba.com">Scrimba.com</a>.
+This website contains my digital business card.

 #### LIVE WEBSITE